Syed-Faheemuddin/mlops/README.md

 # mlops
-Integrating ML with jenkins and docker
+Integrating ML with Jenkins and Docker